What Is W.I.S.E. Weekend?

 W.I.S.E.
 Weekend is a specialized overnight program, started more than 25 years ago, designed for children with social-emotional difficulties, attention problems, high-functioning autism / Asperger’s Syndrome, and learning disabilities.
 Such difficulties often preclude these children from successfully participating in traditional summer programs.
 No diagnosis is needed to participate.

 Children’s ability to get along with their peers is as important to self-esteem as the ability to meet with academic success in the classroom.
 The summer affords many children the opportunity for growth in this very important social area.
 Unfortunately, there are many children who exhibit social-emotional difficulties.
 As a result, social interactions are often strained.

-Children may attend WISE as part of their special education IEP’s extended school year (ESY) program depending upon the child’s individual needs and IEP team determination.
+Children may attend W.I.S.E.
+Weekend as part of their special education IEP’s extended school year (ESY) program depending upon the child’s individual needs and IEP team determination.

 Why Social Skills?

 W.I.S.E.
 Weekend implements social skills which allow children to initiate and maintain positive relationships with others and contribute to peer acceptance as opposed to rejection.
 In addition, clinicians and researchers have identified a set of skills which discriminate between socially competent and incompetent children.
 Clearly, children with limited social effectiveness are at risk for a variety of problems.
 Thus, they often are in urgent need of instruction in social skills that will improve their social effectiveness.